id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-3.md

 # Part 3 - Connect to a WiFi Network

-To connect your ItsyBitsy to a network, you must provide a network name (SSID) and password.
+To connect your microcontroller to a network, you must provide a network name (SSID) and password.
 However, directly using sensitive data like WiFi passwords in your code is risky.
 Therefore, creating a separate file to hold your personal keys and passwords outside your `code.py` file is a good idea.
 This way, you can share your code without revealing sensitive data to others.

 1. Begin by clicking the **`+`** icon labeled **New** in the top toolbar of Mu Editor.